psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 Defines how events are detected, classified, contained, escalated, and reviewed.

+### Context-Dependent Directional Coding

+Provides a separate communications-security layer during selected covert security incidents.

+### Context-Bound Authorization Ticket

+Defines authorization context that may be compared with observed location and movement.

+### Offline OPSEC Ticket Verification

+Provides high-risk ticket verification and accountable human decision-making.

 ### Degraded Operations

-Defines how the control room remains governable when systems or assumptions are weakened.
+Defines how the control room, operators, doors, and patrol tasking remain governable when systems or assumptions are weakened.

 ### Trust-State Model

 Defines how the facility’s operational posture changes as confidence and trust change.

-### Context-Dependent Directional Coding

-Provides a separate communications-security layer during selected covert security incidents.

 ### Audit and Review

-Ensures that assignments, control actions, observations, and changes remain reconstructable.
+Ensures that assignments, control actions, observations, door commands, and changes remain reconstructable.

 ---